nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ## Highlight subset by &gt; submenu

-This submenu appears only if you click on a subset (as opposed to a heading).
+This submenu appears only if you select a subset (as opposed to a heading).
 Its items depend on the visualizer as follows.

 *   For Cayley diagrams, highlighting options are